cristhiandas/student-directory/README.md

 ## How to start it:

-Run the following in the command line:
+Run the following on the command line:

 ``` shell
 ruby directory.rb
 ```

 ## Once it is started
-it will ask for a file, this would be "students.csv" or the name you've choosen.
+it will ask for a file, this would be "students.csv" or the name you've chosen.

 then, you will see 9 options: